Savombre/Kind-of-motivation-letter/README.md

-In order to show you my motivation I scraped the web site, and counted the words.
+In order to show my motivation I scraped the web site, and counted the words.

 By the way, I used SiteSucker to download the website.
 You can find the result in the folder "bigabid"